ledesmablt/vim-run/README.md

 command from there.

 But what if you don't want to worry about managing several active terminal sessions?
-Maybe you'd prefer to just keep one window open - vim - and run processes without losing too much screen real estate.
+Maybe you'd prefer to just keep one window open - Vim - and run processes without losing too much screen real estate.

 This plugin attempts to solve that problem and provide a more intuitive